cmatthewbrooks/txtrefs/README.md

 of howdoi or zeal that I can use in settings such as an airplane or a bar with wifi to which I don't want to connect.

+The main design criteria is that each page is easily readible in a vertically-split-screen terminal session on a 14in laptop without having to scroll down.